H.P. Blavatsky's chapter on "Gods, Monads, and Atoms" is one of the most famous sections in The Secret Doctrine.

 The secondary gods in the Mundane Egg are tied into the microcosmic operations of the solar rays at the atomic level in the planetary chains.
-From this perspective, the classification of "Gods, Monads, and Atoms" correlates to Cosmic Kama, Cosmic Jiva, Astral Light, and Sthula-Sarira in G.de Purucker's diagram in Fountain-Source on page 437.
+The classification of "Gods, Monads, and Atoms" correlates to Cosmic Kama, Cosmic Jiva, Astral Light, and Sthula-Sarira in G.de Purucker's diagram in Fountain-Source on page 437.
 It is the Gods, Monads, and Atoms in these cosmical principles that are initially destroyed at the close of a Great Age.
 A Maha-Manvantara is a Prakritika-Pralaya in the sense that these four differentiated prakritis are demolished.
-But just because the solar Sun in its complete series of life/death cycles equally divides its time between the Maha-Manvantara and the Maha-Pralaya does not mean the higher cosmic suns follow its example.
+But just because the Solar Sun in its complete series of life and death cycles equally divides its time between the Maha-Manvantara and the Maha-Pralaya does not mean the higher cosmic suns follow its example.
 The primary gods in the Mundane Egg escape upwards in the direction of the central point during the Maha-Pralaya.
-The central point as a cosmic Monad is the informing intelligence of the Mundane Egg as a cosmic Atom.
-This central point rejoins its source in the immaculate white disk.
-This is H.P Blavatsky's ten-fold presentation for the stages of the Kosmos in "Cosmogenesis."

-In The Secret Doctrine 1:614, the central point established the "Son" of Father-Mother (the bisected boundless Circle) in the Mundane Egg.
+In The Secret Doctrine 1:614, the central point establishes the "Son" of Father-Mother (the bisected boundless Circle) in the Mundane Egg.
 H.P.
 Blavatsky identified Kant's "second Antinomy" to draw a line between the "absolutely Ideal Universe" (three-fold) and the "invisible though manifested Kosmos" (seven-fold).
-In theory, an antinomy is the contradiction between two possible realities that both appear reasonable to the human mind.
-Regarding Kant's "second Antinomy," he presented two contradictory positions: one could argue that atoms in fact have a basis, but on the other hand one could argue that everything is composite.
+An antinomy is the contradiction between two possible realities that both appear reasonable to the human mind.
+As to Kant's "second Antinomy," he presented two contradictory positions: one could argue that atoms in fact have a basis, but on the other hand one could argue that everything is composite.
 In trying to understand an antinomy, the human mind finally gives up.
-As Kant wrote in Critique of Pure Reason on pages 378-379, "reason tries at first, with the illusion of great plausibility, to establish its principle of unconditioned unity, but soon becomes entangled in so many contradictions that it must, with regard to cosmology, give up its claims to such unity."
-But there is a way out for Kant; there is a figurative light at the end of the tunnel.
+Kant surmised in Critique of Pure Reason on pages 378-379, "reason tries at first, with the illusion of great plausibility, to establish its principle of unconditioned unity, but soon becomes entangled in so many contradictions that it must, with regard to cosmology, give up its claims to such unity."
+But there is a way out for Kant.
 He believed that certain truths could be known a priori.
-That is, they did not have to be derived from experience but were inherently known within the human mind.
+They did not have to be derived from experience but were inherently known within the human mind.
 As a Conceptualist, he felt that certain truths existed within the human mind, even if they did not exactly match up to the world of experience.
 One of these a priori truths was the figure of the Circle.
 In Critique of Judgement (1790) on page 192, Kant explained that the "figure of the circle is an intuition which understanding has determined according to a principle" that is "applied to space, a form of intuition, which, similarly, is only found in ourselves, and found a priori, as a representation."
 H.P.
 Blavatsky herself sided with the Conceptualists in The Secret Doctrine 1:3, refuting Roscelin of Compiegne's 11th-century "materialistic views of Realism and Nominalism."
 Therefore, she described the three-fold logoic progression from the immaculate white disk to the dull black ground with its central point as "before the writer's eye" in The Secret Doctrine 1:1.
 This progression represents a symbolic conception in the human mind, a conception of the Great Breath or the inner motion of the shining central point emerging along the plane of the immaculate white disk and shooting across the reaches of Space to infill a man's interior principles by tincturing his Atman at the summit of the Mundane Egg.
-It has previously been illustrated in this commentary that the actual process is far more complicated in terms of progression through light and dark phases.
-What is conceptualized in the human mind may not exactly match what is beyond the human mind, but this is the a priori representation that evolution has developed within us--in our humanity--to begin the journey in the unseen realities of the universe.
+The actual process is far more complicated in terms of progression through light and dark phases.
+What is conceptualized in the human mind may not exactly match what is beyond the human mind, but this is the a priori representation that evolution has developed within us to assist on the journey into the unseen realities of the universe.

 H.P.
 Blavatsky, Collected Writings, Vol. 11 (Wheaton: The Theosophical Publishing House, 1973).